A world-class institute of changemakers in the deaf and signing community.

 Following are the student learning outcomes (SLOs) for the MA in Interpretation Program.

-The Department of Interpretation offers a Ph.D. degree in interpretation, with a focus on signed-spoken language interpretation.
-This program is available for Deaf, hard-of-hearing and hearing people who are experienced interpreters and who meet the University's Graduate School and Department of Interpretation admission requirements.
+The Department of Interpretation and Translation offers a Ph.D. degree in Translation and Interpreting Studies with a focus on ASL-English interpretation and translation.
+This program is available for Deaf, hard-of-hearing, and hearing students who are certified, experienced interpreters and who meet the University's Graduate School and Department of Interpretation and Translation’s admission requirements.

-Gallaudet provides a unique opportunity for doctoral students to live and study and interact with people from across the country and around the world.
+Gallaudet provides a unique opportunity for doctoral students to live, study, and interact with Deaf, DeafBlind, and hard-of-hearing people from across the country and around the world.

 If you are unsure that you meet the requirements for the PhD program, please contact the PhD coordinator before you apply.

-Following are the student learning outcomes (SLOS) for the PhD in Interpreting Program.
+Following are the student learning outcomes (SLOs) for the Ph.D. in Translation and Interpreting Studies Program.